Child Custody Evaluations

-A child custody evaluation is a process where a licensed mental health care professional or a Guardian Ad-Litem (GAL) evaluates the minor children involved in the divorce and generates a report that makes a custody and/or visitation recommendation.
-Evaluations may focus on a child's psychological needs, home environment and living conditions, family conditions, and any other matters relating to the child or children in order to make a recommendation to the court regarding what custody or visitation arrangements would be in the best interest of the child or children involved.
-The parties may agree to have a child custody evalution done or the court may order a child custody evaluation.
+A child custody evaluation is a process where a licensed mental health care professional or a Guardian Ad-Litem (GAL) evaluates what, in their professional opinion, they believe would be in the best interest of the child.
+Evaluations may focus on a child's psychological needs, home environment and living conditions, family conditions, and other matters relating to each child.

 The overarching principle behind a custody evaluation is that, given case volumes, a court has limited time to evaluate what are often detailed factual allegations related to custody.
 Thus, the neutral evaluator plays a critical role in being available to investigate these matters on a deeper level.
 Once their investigation is complete, they combine their findings with their knowledge about what is in children's best interest to provide a summary of findings and recommendations to the court.